martinvanzijl/PictureGrid/README.md

 There is other software that also can add a grid to a picture, such as GIMP.
 However, I hope to provide an interface as simple as possible for this task with PictureGrid.

+## Contributing Code
+If you would like to contribute code, please use the following steps:

+1. Open the ticket (or create a new one) using the GitHub issues list.
+1. Assign the issue to yourself.
+1. Install Qt Creator.
+1. Install Git.
+1. Fork and clone this repository.
+1. Create a branch for your change.
+1. Open the project using Qt Creator.
+1. Make your code changes.
+1. Test your changes.
+1. Update the help file if required.
+To do this, open html/manual.odt using LibreOffice Writer or MS Word.
+Update the document, then export this to HTML (manual.html).
+1. Commit your changes to Git.
+1. Push your branch to GitHub.
+1. Submit a pull request.
+1. Address any review comments.

+I aim to review pull requests at least once a week.

+You are also welcome to create a new fork entirely of this project.
+Please credit the original project if you do this.

 ## Donate

 If you enjoy this software, please consider donating to me.